sam-maverick/enhanced-messageme/README.md

 interface=ap0
 ```

-Add these entry to your `/etc/hosts`:
+Add the entry below to your `/etc/hosts`.
+NOTE: For the certificate pinning to work in iOS, you'll need to use a standard TLD.

 ```
 # Use 192.168.12.1 when running on network; 10.0.2.2 when running on emulator
 # Run `systemctl dnsmasq restart` to apply changes
-192.168.12.1    ppserver-gen.localnet
+192.168.12.1    ppserver-gen.localnet.this_must_be_a_tld.org
 ```

 Note that "gen" must correspond to the `PP_PLATFORM_NICKNAME` parameter in `ppclient/src/parameters.js`